maxzaw83/maxzaw/README.md

-# 👋 Hi, I'm Zaw Tun Naing
+# 👋 Hi, I'm Max,

-Senior Software Engineer with 17+ years of experience across Singapore and New Zealand 🌏.
+Senior Software Engineer with 15+ years of experience across Singapore and New Zealand 🌏.
 Passionate about building scalable systems, cloud-native apps, and full-stack solutions that align with real-world business needs.

 💼 Previously led development at **ComfortDelGro**, **Singapore Post**, **PIL**, and **Hwa Chong Institution**